FishlandicFishy/patchwork-birb/patchwork-birb.md

 * You must declare one of two categories: "Stupidly Easy" or "How Do You Even Know This".
 * A question from the chosen category is then selected at random from a predetermined list.
 * All players present, including you and those whose rounds are skipped, must answer the question within 30 seconds.
 * Any player who answers correctly gains 5 γ-points.
 Any player who answers incorrectly loses 10 γ-points.
-Any player who submits a blank answer, an illegible answer, or the word "gerriver" loses 15 γ-points.
+Any player who submits a blank answer, an illegible answer, or the word "ger river" loses 15 γ-points.

 #### 52a Sample Questions
 ##### Stupidly Easy